SEO Trends and Tricks

 Having a link-building strategy for this year is going to be fundamental towards success, and the age-old question about whether you should go Whitehat or Blackhat for link building will remain equally relevant.

-We’re going to quickly review how both stand at the end of last year, and what we can expect going into 2019
+We’re going to quickly review how both stand at the end of last year, and what we can expect this year.

 You’ll also want to ensure your PBN backlinks are relevant to your website’s content and industry in which you operate.
-Last year we saw Google tweak their algorithm in favor of links that feature high topical relevance, and it’s likely a trend that will continue in SEO 2019.
+Last year we saw Google tweak their algorithm in favor of links that feature high topical relevance, and it’s likely a trend that will continue in SEO.

 Beware of Public Blog Networks: Just like last year, purchasing backlinks from public blog networks is a terrible investment.
 The moment websites that compose a PBN are openly revealed for the sake of marketing, their worth and usefulness greatly devalues, and potentially exposes your website to penalties.